fabfog/dxbox-docs/docs/use-less-react/api/classes/pubsub.md

-# PubSub and GenericPubSub<T>
+# PubSub and GenericPubSub

 Lightweight reactive event emitter designed for fine-grained UI reactivity and class-based data models.

-GenericPubSub is just a generic version of PubSub, for when you need to explicitly define the notifiable keys.
+`GenericPubSub<T>` is just a generic version of PubSub, for when you need to explicitly define the notifiable keys.

 ---